Monday, November 3, 2025

 Forget that though the wind was behind you, you never trimmed your sails to take full advantage.

 No one man can solve problems caused by tens of thousands of corrupt citizens over six decades.
+Do not kid yourself.
+You are no Hercules.
+No messiah.

-Thinking you have superior knowledge to all who came before you actually disqualifies you from the job.
+Thinking that you have superior knowledge to all who came before you actually disqualifies you from the job.

-Think about it:
+Think about it.

 Would you hire a conductor who believed his own mastery of every instrument would make the orchestra produce more brilliant music?

-Clearly, he doesn’t understand the job.
+He does not understand the job.

+An orchestra works precisely because many skilled musicians perform in synchronisation.
 His own skill means nothing if he cannot make the group perform in sync.

 The structure of an orchestra is vital to its performance.